 Training, Research and Implementation Projects

+During 2009-2010, Jolls piloted (at three schools) online multi-media professional development modules and curricula with interactive media technology platform featuring nutrition education that met technology, language arts and health education standards for middle school.
 In 2009, Jolls designed and implemented professional development programs for four schools in Lima, Peru in conjunction with Medios Claros, a nonprofit Peruvian service organization, as well as for a private Midwestern school for girls.
 From 2001-2005, she led efforts to gain and implement first federal demonstration grant for media literacy with Project SMARTArt, in partnership with LA County’s Music Center Education Division and Los Angeles Unified School District.
 She served as project manager and coordinating partner, as well as organizer of Education Forum to report findings at Walt Disney Concert Hall.

 During 2004-2007, Jolls was engaged by LA Nutrition Network and Youzeum in Missouri to provide nutrition-related programs, and the Museum of Tolerance to provide two full day media literacy institutes.
 She assisted the Oregon State Fire Marshall’s Office with curriculum design.
 She secured a state grant for “Smoke Detectors” on smoking prevention from Orange County Health Care Agency in 2003.